-- ssd The SSD of the phantom itself in mm. - low\contrast\method The equation to use for calculating low contrast. - visibility\threshold The threshold for whether an ROI is "seen".
+- ssd The SSD of the phantom itself in mm.
+If set to "auto", will first search for the phantom at the SAD, then at 5cm above the SID. - low\contrast\method The equation to use for calculating low contrast. - visibility\threshold The threshold for whether an ROI is "seen".